Training Set (2022)

 Rosie domestic helper, ZK/U entrance hall

-In a practice of mutual extraction with Amazon inc., a series of fictional AI personas were equipped with specialised “skills“.
-They offer a range of partly fictional and partly real-world services that automate reproductive labour of various kinds: a virtual therapist, girlfriend, housekeeper and reproductive health assistant.
+In a practice of mutual extraction with Amazon inc., a series of fictional AI personas were equipped with customised “skills“.
+They offer a range of partly fictional and partly real-world services that automate reproductive labour of various kinds: a virtual therapist, girlfriend, housekeeper and reproductive health assistant

 (c) Elisa Georgi